Better Buildings Programs & Partners

 Better Buildings Challenge

-A leadership challenge to CEOs, university presidents, state and local government leaders, manufacturers, multifamily housing, and building owners to commit their organizations to 20% energy savings in 10 years and to lead the market by sharing their solutions; has amassed over 370 partners that cover more than 4.4 billion sq. ft.
+A leadership challenge to CEOs, university presidents, state and local government leaders, manufacturers, multifamily housing, and building owners to commit their organizations to 20% energy savings in 10 years and to lead the market by sharing their solutions; has amassed over 345 partners across nine key market sectors.

 Better Plants Program

 Better Plants partners with leading manufacturers and water utilities to improve energy efficiency and competitiveness in the industrial sector.
 Through Better Plants, partners voluntarily set a specific goal, typically to reduce energy intensity by 25% over a 10-year period across all U.S. operations.

 Better Buildings Alliance

 Over 190 organizations have joined this program to promote energy efficiency in commercial buildings through collaboration with building owners, operators, and managers.
 Alliance members partner with DOE technical experts to identify gaps and work needed to accelerate the adoption of greater energy efficiency.

 Better Buildings Accelerators are designed to demonstrate specific innovative policies and approaches that will accelerate investment in energy efficiency upon successful demonstration.
 Each Accelerator is a targeted, short-term, partner-focused activity designed to address persistent barriers that stand in the way of efficiency.

 A tool to help homeowners and homebuyers understand how much energy a home is expected to use and provides suggestions for improving its energy efficiency.
 The Home Energy Score is based on a standard assessment of energy-related assets to easily compare energy use across the housing market.